Human papillomavirus vaccine (By injection)

 Human Papillomavirus Vaccine (HUE-man pap-ah-LOH-mah-VYE-rus VAX-een)

-Helps prevent genital warts and cancer of the anus, cervix, vagina, or vulva, which may be caused by human papillomavirus (HPV).
+Helps prevent genital warts and cancer of the anus, cervix, vagina, vulva, oropharyngeal (mouth and throat), or head and neck, which may be caused by human papillomavirus (HPV).

 When This Medicine Should Not Be Used:This vaccine is not right for everyone.
 You should not receive it if you had an allergic reaction to human papillomavirus vaccine or to yeast.